Ferrari 312T - The Car That Returned Scuderia to the Top

 The start was slow but Ferrari 312T quickly became dominant force

 Although the Ferrari 312T was presented in autumn of 1974, the team decided to use the old car in the opening two races of 1975 season.
-The new car, driven by Niki Lauda and Clay Regazzoni, debuted at South African Grand Prix but without too much success.
-The results in the following race in Spain were even worse.
+The new car, driven by Niki Lauda and Clay Regazzoni, debuted at South African Grand Prix but without much success.
+Results of the race in Spain were even worse.

-After that, the Ferrari team did some small modifications and put all the little things in their place what resulted with three consecutive wins (Monaco, Belgium, Sweden) scored by Niki Lauda.
+After that, the Ferrari team made some small modifications and every little detail in its place.
+Their efforts bore fruit: three consecutive wins (Monaco, Belgium, Sweden) scored by Niki Lauda.
 That was followed by a 2nd and 3rd place at Dutch Grand Prix and another Lauda’s win, in France.
 By the end of the season Lauda finished 3rd in Germany and Italy and triumphed in the season-closing race in the United States while Regazzoni won the Italian Grand Prix.